-Threshold training is one of the most powerful tools a runner can use to get faster and build lasting endurance.
-It sits right at the edge of your comfort zone—just below the point where your body begins to fatigue faster than it can recover.
+A threshold run is one of the most effective workouts for building speed and endurance.
+Done at 83-88% of your max heart rate, threshold running sits right at the edge of your comfort zone—just below the point where your body fatigues faster than it can recover.

 Running at this “threshold” effort teaches your body to clear lactate more efficiently, allowing you to sustain harder efforts for longer periods.
 In simpler terms, it helps you hold a faster pace with less strain.